The Global Tortoiseshell Report

 Endangered Souvenirs - Turtleshell For Sale In Latin America

-In our new report "Endangered Souvenirs," Too Rare To Wear partners investigated 50 tourist spots in Costa Rica, El Salvador, Honduras, Panama, Belize, Nicaragua, Cuba, Grenada, and Colombia.
+In our 2017 report "Endangered Souvenirs," Too Rare To Wear partners investigated 50 tourist spots in Costa Rica, El Salvador, Honduras, Panama, Belize, Nicaragua, Cuba, Grenada, and Colombia.
 The products identified had a total value of more than US $50,000 though the numbers should be considered very conservative as only products in view were counted.
 Prices ranged from a low of less than US $1 for bracelets and rings in Nicaragua to as high as US $200 for an elaborate comb in Havana, Cuba.

 Nicaragua had by far the largest numbers for sale with more than 7,000 items counted and roughly 70 percent of shops found selling them, particularly in markets in Masaya and Managua.
 Other hotspots for turtleshell sales included Cartagena (Colombia), Puntarenas (Costa Rica), San Salvador (El Salvador), and Havana (Cuba).
 35 individuals with 12 conservation organizations collected the data from December 2016 to February 2017 as part of the Too Rare To Wear campaign.

 Media note: For additional details, quotes, and photos for publishing, please contact us here.